The blog has been silent this month because October is ridiculous, and because I say yes to All The Things.

 My inability (or refusal) to learn from this repeated mistake borders on insanity.
 Or stupidity.
 I’m not sure which is worse.

 Thank the merciful Lord for inventing Fall Break, and putting it into my addled brain to plan a camping trip that would remove our family from home, work, friends, wi-fi, and cell reception for a glorious 4 days.

 A week ago we loaded our kids and a dog into Ole’ Blue, I turned off my phone, and we headed south to Shenandoah National Park.

-If you’ve never experienced Skyline Drive in autumn: Why not?
+If you’ve never experienced Skyline Drive in autumn, may I ask why not?

 Having learned from last October’s camping trip, I resisted the impulse to Instagram our memories, choosing instead to schlep my giant Canon and embrace the moments as they happened.
 It was easier this year than last because I planned for it, and because I’ve been quietly drifting from social media for months now.
 I love my online community, but all those sweet and not-so-sweet voices drown out the soft-spoken moments of life, and I don’t want to miss those anymore.
 I crave silence so I can listen for whispers.

 Last year, I grabbed for silence by declaring a November Slowdown (no screens, no social media, no extraneous plans), and it was one of the best decisions I’ve ever made.
 While not the idyllic month of peace and tranquility I anticipated (those internal voices get loud when everyone else shuts up), it opened my eyes and tilted my perspective in ways that stuck far beyond the calendar month.
 A year later I’m still practicing the habits of resting in the evenings, making reading a priority, and protecting sleep.
 What once felt like laziness is now my survival routine, allowing for greater daytime productivity and emotional stability.